Renumelb/Homework02/README.md

 Based on the above, the key areas in the domain of personal finance that are expected to grow per * finance-monthly.com* are:

-1. Digital banking
+__1. Digital Banking__

 More and more consumers will look for user friendly apps which will make banking transactions simpler, speedier and more transparent.

-2. Personalised financial experience
+__2. Personalised Financial Experience__

 In tomorrow's digital world, Robo advisors will make it plausible to offer tailored financial advice to suit each individual.
 This technology will not only make financial decision making simpler but also offer the speed of delivery.

-3. Comparison websites
+__3. Comparison Websites__

 Today's consumers would like to receive the best product offering for which they are relying extensively on comparison websites.
-These websites strive to provide the best compartitive information possible by using AI algorithms to rate and rank the offerings.
+These websites strive to provide the best comparative information possible by using AI algorithms to rate and rank the offerings.

-Per *mindk.com*, the areas that will see growth are:
+Per *[mindk.com][[(mindk.com/blog/fintech-trends-2021)]*, the areas that will see growth are:

+__1. Open Banking__

-1. Open Banking, the key to the services offered by Digit Co. operates, allows non banking organisations to access real time banking data so that these organisations offer a variety of non banking services to consumers.
+This is the key to the services offered by FinTech companies operating in the domain of Personal Finance.
+This allows non banking organisations to access real time banking data so that these organisations offer a variety of non banking services to consumers.

+__2. Embedded Finance__
-2. Embedded Finance will allow a consumer to access any financial service via a mobile, web application from any non banking organisation.
+Embedded Finance will allow a consumer to access any financial service via a mobile, web application from any non banking organisation.
 The Embedded Financial Service Provider will be a bridge between financial institutions and non banking organisations.
 Examples of this service are: Afterpay, Klarna.

 ## Recommendations <a name="paragraph4"></a>

 To remain relevant, I believe, Digit Co. will need to:

-1. Broaden its Operations
+__1. Broaden its Operations__
 Since Digit addresses the global issue of micro savings, it should scale up its offering to other countries.

-2. Broaden its Product Offering
+__2. Broaden its Product Offering__
 New entrants, like SoFi Money, are mimicking aspects of Digit’s offering and bundling automated saving into broader financial offerings.
-To survive, Digit will have to follow suit and introduce new features e.g. money management features such as reporting,  analytics of spending, net worth tracking, greater personlisation.
+To survive, Digit will have to follow suit and introduce new features e.g. money management features such as reporting,  analytics of spending, net worth tracking, greater personalisation.

-3. Cater for Banking Transactions
+__3. Cater for Banking Transactions__
 Currently does not allow withdrawals and deposits though Digit has announced the setting up of a digital bank, Direct.

-4. Broaden its Customer Base
+__4. Broaden its Customer Base__
 Set up potential tie ups with Governments, Banks and Financial Planners to provide the product to their customers e.g. welfare recipients, account holders, etc.

 To achieve the above, Digit will require to:
-- continue to scale up its Cloud platforms and applications.
+- continue to scale up its cloud platforms and applications.
 - introduce multilingual applications so that it can operate globally.
 - develop tailored algorithms specific to a user in a particular country using machine learning with input from other non technical areas (Psychology, Economics, Statistics, Country specific social cultures and norms).
-- collaborate with other organisations offering Embedded Financial Products.
+- collaborate with other organisations offering Embedded Financial products.

 ## References <a name="paragraph5"></a>